 If initial settlement attempts are unsuccessful, or if the facts do not warrant settlement negotiations, Legal Enforcement files a complaint and serves the operator with the complaint and a notice of opportunity for hearing.
-If the operator chooses to voluntarily bring the violation into compliance at this point, the frequency, severity, and intent of the violation weighs heavily in the settlement determinations.
 If the operator fails to answer the complaint or schedules a hearing and fails to appear, Legal Enforcement seeks a default order.